TheRayKid101/R.J.s-Caves/README.md

 ## Community
 [![Discord chat](https://img.shields.io/badge/chat%20on-discord-7289DA?logo=discord&logoColor=white)](https://discord.com/invite/HaqEbEcqXk)

-We have an official R.J's Caves [discord community](https://discord.com/invite/HaqEbEcqXk).
+We have an official R.J.'s Caves [discord community](https://discord.com/invite/HaqEbEcqXk).
 By joining you can:
 - Be notified whenever a new version of the mod get's released
-- Find servers that have R.J's Caves installed
+- Find servers that have R.J.'s Caves installed
 - Get help if you have any issues
 - ... and much more!
 # FAQ